 Nidhi Srivastava concentrates her practice in the area of labor and employment law.
 She regularly represents clients in matters involving Title VII, the Americans With Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, the Fair Labor Standards Act, and Section 1983.
 She has significant experience representing employers in wage and hour disputes and complex, class action litigation.

 Ms. Srivastava's practice also includes counseling employers on matters related to restrictive covenants, company handbooks and personnel policies, and workplace standards.
+She currently serves as the Assistant Editor of Hinshaw's labor and employment blog, the Employment Law Observer.

 Before joining Hinshaw & Culbertson LLP, Ms. Srivastava was a litigation and corporate associate for a national firm with practices across a wide range of industries.
 Working from the firm's Chicago location, Ms. Srivastava gained extensive experience in all phases of the litigation process.